zk/optimystic/latest.md

 Critique:

-In #2 you aren't a physicist or related to Mathematica, but rather have written extensively about the potential of ML.user:
+In #2 you aren't a physicist or related to Mathematica, but rather have written extensively about the potential of ML.

 Updated answer: